-Today, laminates in almost any print are available and affordable; you can choose some that looks like high-quality wood or even marble.
-Those floors are extremely easy to maintain no matter how much mess you, your kids or your pets can make.
+Today, laminates in almost any print are available and affordable; you can choose some that look like high-quality wood or even marble.
+Those floors are extremely easy to maintain no matter how much mess you, your kids, or your pets can make.

 Let There be Light

 Invest in smart lightning; replace your outdated chandelier with a great new pendant fixture.
 Use something that stylistically matches the rest of your kitchen.
 Since lighting is so important in any room, this one change can totally transform the entire space.

 It would be great to find an option where you control the amount of light on the switch, for full brightness while you work but soothing light for romantic dinners and midnight snacks.

 The lighting level should be able to reflect the mood you want to set.
 Under cabinet led lighting to illuminate countertops are also a good idea since just one bright light above your head can tire out your eyes.

 Think of Accessories